discoliam/local-wordpress-dev/README.md

 ## To Do
 * Add vhost automaticaly not currenlty working :(
 * Added a var that lets you choose the theme to install
+* The rename of the theme dosn't seem to be working in the gulpfile